 - ID - Community Services or Gold Card

 Note: If someone else will be attending the appointment on your behalf, please ensure they bring a copy of the Power of Attorney giving them permission to represent you.

-My income is over $26,510.
+My income is more than $26,510.
 Will I be eligible for a rates rebate?